john-farina/Zoltar/README.md

 ### Zoltar

-For making Zoltar i wanted to use all CSS, but allowed myself to use a image for the main Image.
+For making Zoltar I wanted to use all CSS, but allowed myself to use an image for the main Image.
 <br/>
 I cut the Zoltar image into 3 layers. (the body, and both hands).
 <br/>